Free Consultations With Our Nursing Home Neglect Lawyers

 Types of Elder Abuse

 Elder abuse can occur in many forms.
 Neglect is a form of abuse that involves a caretaker doing the bare minimum in taking care of an older person, which often results in malnutrition and bedsores.
-It can also come in the form of physical abuse, sexual abuse, and emotional abuse.
+It can also come in the form of physical abuse, financial exploitation, sexual abuse, and emotional abuse.

 How Can Adult Protective Services Help in a Nursing Home Abuse Case?